-Online Lecture Series on the Twenty-Two Principles of Tai Chi Chuan
+The Power of the Principles of Tai Chi Chuan

-A six-part weekly lecture series on the core foundation you need to do Tai Chi properly and develop your Tai Chi to its full potential.
+Seven-part lecture series on the core foundation you need to do Tai Chi Chuan (Taijiquan) properly and develop your practice to its full potential.
 Without these keys, you’re just using muscular strength to go through the motions.
 With these keys, you can learn to use internal energy and master Tai Chi Chuan.

 A short talk by Stuart Alve Olson on the importance of the Twenty-Two Principles of Tai Chi Chuan.

 The twenty-two principles guide you to develop your internal and intrinsic energies of Qi and Jin for the purposes of …